 - New Creates a new I/O PDC file and saves it into the <Project_location>\constraint\io folder.
-There are two options: - Create New I/O Constraint - Create New I/O Constraint From Root Module -- This will pre-populate the PDC file with information from the Root Module - Having selected the create method: - · When prompted, enter the name of the constraint file. - The file is initially opened in the text editor for user entry. - Link Creates a link in the project's constraint folder to an existing I/O PDC file (located and maintained outside of the Libero SoC project). - Edit with I/O Editor Opens the I/O Editor tool to modify the I/O PDC file(s) associated with the Place and Route tool. - Edit with I/O Advisor Opens the I/O Advisor tool to modify the I/O attributes in the I/O PDC file(s).
-This tool helps in reducing power consumption while meeting timing constraints. - Check Checks the legality of the PDC file(s) associated with the Place and Route tool against the gate level netlist.
+There are two options: - Create New I/O Constraint - Create New I/O Constraint From Root Module -- This will pre-populate the PDC file with information from the Root Module - · Having selected the create method: - · When prompted, enter the name of the constraint file. - The file is initially opened in the text editor for user entry. - Link Creates a link in the project's constraint folder to an existing I/O PDC file (located and maintained outside of the Libero SoC project). - Edit The following options are available in the drop-down: - Edit Opens the I/O Editor tool to modify the I/O PDC file(s) associated with the Place and Route tool. - Edit with I/O Advisor Opens the I/O Advisor tool to modify the I/O attributes in the I/O PDC file(s).
+This tool helps in reducing power consumption while meeting timing constraints. - View Opens the I/O Editor tool to view the I/O PDC file(s) associated with the Place and Route tool.
+You cannot save/commit any changes made to the constraints file.
+However, you can export the PDC file(s) using the I/O Editor. - Check Checks the legality of the PDC file(s) associated with the Place and Route tool against the gate level netlist.